 It’s as funny as it is bittersweet, touching on cultural divides, ageing, love, and karaoke as it follows Murray through the Japanese capital.
 He gives a career-best performance in the role that sparked a bit of a career renaissance for the former Ghostbuster, perfectly undercutting his comic sensibilities with just enough melancholy to carry the film’s darker side.

 Johansson shouldn’t be forgotten either - this relatively early role did a lot to establish her credentials years before her eventual move into blockbuster superhero fare, and re-watching Lost In Translation is a welcome reminder of the depth of her talent.

-Unless you’ve been living under an asteroid for the last few years, we probably don’t have to tell you much about Rogue One.
+Unless you’ve been living under an asteroid for the last few years, we probably don’t have to tell you much about The Last Jedi.
 It’s Star Wars.
 But new.
 And still good.
+And, um, rather controversial.

 The franchise may be getting bigger than ever in the new Jurassic World: Fallen Kingdom, but the original Jurassic Park is still the dino-fest to beat.